 When activated, sensors transmit signals to the PLC which in turn employs pre-programmed ladder logic to respond to the event.
 Upon detection, the PLC then locks the door into the facility and simultaneously signals security personnel of the attempted breach.
 It can also activate annunciators that can give direction to leave the area and go through the approved entrance area to enter the facility.

-Anti-passback detection and prevention are critical functionalities for door access control systems.
+Anti-Passback Access Control involves detection and prevention are critical functionalities for door access control systems.
 The Department of Homeland Security requires these functionalities to be approved as an Anti-terrorism Technology (ATT).
 Anti-passback detection and prevention are just two of the security features in Isotec Safety Entrances® that prevent unauthorized entrances.

 Isotec Safety Entrances® control entrances and exits at airports, courthouses, police stations, military installations, and commercial facilities.
 Our entrance control systems detect and prevent tail-gating and unauthorized re-track or pass back entrance into a facility.
 Our entrance control systems also prevent unauthorized persons with guns from entering a facility.